Sublinearity of the number of semi-infinite branches for geometric random trees: Introduction

 \section{Introduction}

-Contrarily to abstract graphs (as Erd\"{o}s-R\'enyi graphs or planar maps) where the positions of vertices have no importance and where only the topology of the structure matters, the geometric random graphs are embedded into a state space.
-Their graph structures depend on the spatial positions of the vertices through local or global geometric rules, and not only through probabilistic procedures.
-As a consequence, in geometric random graphs, the geometric analysis is central.
-The interest of the scientific community for these graphs has recently increased because of the huge variety of modern applications where they appear (Biology, Image analysis, Telecommunications...).
-The present paper focuses on geometric random trees embedded in $\R^{2}$ and on their semi-infinite branches.

-When each vertex of a given geometric random tree $\TT$ built on a countable vertex set, has finite degree then $\TT$ automatically admits at least one semi-infinite branch.
-Except this elementary result, describing the semi-infinite branches of $\TT$ is not a trivial problem.
+The present paper focuses on geometric random trees embedded in $\R^{2}$ and on their semi-infinite paths.
+When each vertex of a given geometric random tree $\TT$ built on a countable vertex set has finite degree then $\TT$ automatically admits at least one semi-infinite path.
+Excepting this elementary result, describing the semi-infinite paths of $\TT$ (their number, their directions etc.) is nontrivial.
 An important step was taken by Howard and Newman in \cite{HN01}.
-They develop a robust and efficient method (Proposition 2.8) ensuring that a geometric random tree $\TT$ satisfies the two following statements : 0.15cm
+They develop an efficient method (Proposition 2.8) ensuring that, under certain hypotheses, a geometric random tree $\TT$ satisfies the two following statements : with probability $1$, every semi-infinite path of $\TT$ has an asymptotic direction $[S1]$ and for every direction $\theta\in[0;2\pi)$, there is at least one semi-infinite path of $\TT$ with asymptotic direction $\theta$ $[S2]$.
+As a consequence, the number $\chi_{r}$ of semi-infinite paths of $\TT$ crossing the circle $\CC_{r}$ tends to infinity as $r\to\infty$.
+Thenceforth, a natural question already mentioned in the seminal 1965 article of Hammersley and Welsh \cite{HaWe} as the \textit{highways and byways problem} concerns the growth rate of $\chi_{r}$.
+To our knowledge, this problem has not been studied until now.